-Has the Calendar been changed?
+Has the Calendar changed the Sabbath day?

 The calendar has been changed but it was never changed so as to affect the weekly cycle of days or confuse the days of the week.
 We can be one hundred percent positive that our seventh day is the same day Jesus observed when He was here.
 Pope Gregory XIII was responsible for a calendar change in 1582, but it did not interfere with the weekly cycle.
 Our present Gregorian calendar was named after him when he made that small change in 1582.